tantsandras/mm/content/podcastEpisodesFolder/halloween-special-the-amityville-horror.md

 Well, possibly.
 But also, leaving the shell cases is irrefutable evidence, so...

-I just found another picture in here

-which is like there's a hairbrush on the

-floor which

-ronnie claimed dawn had thrown at bobby

-and unless they'd shown him crime scene

-photos how the \[ __ ] did he know that

-brush was there

-how many gun shells was in that

-pillowcase

-here we go i can see one two three

-four five six seven eight nine

-shell casings so they're saying that the

-parents were shot

-there should only be eight well there's

-i can see

-with my eyes that there's nine of them

-are they definitely only the casing and

-not the whole shell

-it's really hard to tell from the photo

-because there's like a strap

-over them so some of them are covered

-with the strap so i can't see if it's

-the complete thing

-oh they've got a strap on i get it if

-there

-are eight shell casings or nine

-that would point to the single gun

-theory yeah not necessary necessary

-i'm sending you the picture of that

-right now not the crime not the bloody

-crime scene photos but of the

-uh what they found in the sewer on your

-instagram

-so you can see for yourself what i mean

-i can count nine

-so you got two eyes i have two

-i think that this theory about dawn

-being one of the

-perpetrators is a bit hard for me to

-swallow

-because she's dead and i feel like

-there's been countless accounts

-of people killing their family it's

-mostly men

-i mean it's very similar to that guy who

-killed his whole family instead of

-getting a divorce

-yeah they mostly blame other people in

-the family especially women

-and i feel like he has also

-tried to blame his mother for the death

-of the

-children for the siblings he also has

-said

-and he's quoted in this book as saying

-it's her fault anyway because she

-allowed

-the husband to be that much of an

-\[ __ ]

-yeah but he blames her even not for the

-physical

-shooting but he blames her for it anyway

-yeah but he also

-tried to blame the physical shooting on

-his mother

-and i feel like while i can't understand

-the anger of that

-the resentment he was a giant platt

-who didn't show up for work and got paid

-for work they bought him a boat for

-\[ __ ] sake

-and he's like oh but abuse cannot be

-bought for money

-i get that but i wouldn't necessarily

-want to believe and that might be my own

-bias

-i mean it's fair enough and also he has

-changed his story

-so many times but we could all

-conclusively agree that the ghost stuff

-was made up

-\[Laughter]

-speaking of the ghost stuff i have some

-notes about the ghost stuff that i

-thought was funny

-go for it do we want to do that okay so

-the ghost

-is the best bit george and kathy looks

-moved into the house in 1976

-and some of the claims from them are

-that

-a porcelain lion left from the corner of

-the

-room and bit george in the ankle

-george also saw a vision of

-ronnie defeo his head floating in the

-cellar

-who is not dead george

-and kathy said that they saw

-the burn depression of a demonic hooded

-figure

-in the fireplace cathy apparently

-levitated above their bed

-and saw herself as an elderly woman

-the toilets was backed up with black

-smelly ooze which i feel like

-is my normal stew no no no

-no wait on that one it wasn't that the

-toilets were backed up with smelly ooze

-it was that the porcelain of the toilet

-turned black which would be better for

-the stains i guess

-but and also the walls of the house were

-covered with green slime which i'm like

-who you're gonna call ghostbusters

-so one of the things you listed there

-was that kathy

-had a vision of herself as an old lady

-she died of a disease that made her age

-really quickly

-that's not true is it not true she died

-of emphysema but it made her look like

-she had

-aged loads apparently there is no

-documented history of

-what was formerly called emphysema is

-now called chronic obstructive pulmonary

-disorder

-causing premature aging basically copd

-is a buildup of mucus

-or whatever in your lungs which just

-causes

-chronic coughing it can be terminal you

-can die from it

-but this was one of the things where one

-of the psychics

-that investigated the house was like oh

-yes

-kathy looked she saw herself in mirror

-and saw herself

-old and then she died of a disease that

-made her old

-no she didn't she died of a chronic lung

-condition that has no medical background

-in premature aging

-at all a notable psychic that did go

-into the house or two of them were the

-warrens

-aka the people from the country and also

-my favorite thing is that the little

-girl of the lotsies

-oh is that the demon pig she had

-allegedly

-an invisible friend that was a demon pig
+I just found another picture in here, which is like...
+There's a hairbrush on the floor, which Ronnie claimed Dawn had thrown at Bobby.
+And unless they'd shown him crime scene photos, how the fuck did he know that brush was there?

+How many gun shells was in that pillowcase?

+Here we go.
+I can see one, two, three, four, five, six, seven, eight, nine shell casings.

+So they're saying that the parents were shot twice...

+Ooooooh.
+There should only be eight!

+Well, listen.
+I can see, with my eyes, that there's nine of them. \[Laughter]

+Are they definitely only the casing and not the whole shell?

+It's really hard to tell from the photo, because there's like a strap over them.
+So some of them are covered with the strap, so I can't see if it's the complete thing.

+Oh, they've got a strap on.
+I get it.

+If there are eight shell casings, or nine, that would point to the single gun theory?

+Yeah.

+Not necessellery.

+Necessellery. \[Laughter]

+I'm sending you the picture of that right now.
+Not the crime...
+Not the bloody crime scene photos, but of the...
+What they found in the sewer.
+On your instagram.
+So you can see for yourself what I mean.

+I can count nine.

+So you've got two eyes.

+I have two eyes! \[Laughter] I think that this theory about Dawn being one of the perpetrators is a bit hard for me to swallow, because she's dead.
+And I feel like there's been countless accounts of people killing their family.
+It's mostly men.

+I mean it's very similar to that guy who killed his whole family instead of getting a divorce.

+Yeah.
+They mostly blame other people in the family, especially women.
+And I feel like, he has also tried to blame his mother for the death of the children, for the siblings.

+He also has said, and he's quoted in this book as saying, it's her fault anyway because she allowed the husband to be that much of an asshole.

+Yeah.

+But he blames her, even not for the physical shooting, but he blames her for it anyway.

+Yeah.
+But he also tried to blame the physical shooting on his mother.
+And I feel like, while I can understand the anger of that, the resentment.
+He was a giant twat who didn't show up for work, and got paid for work.
+They bought him a boat for fucks sake.
+And he's like: "oh, but abuse cannot be bought for money", I get that.
+But I wouldn't necessarily want to believe, and that might be my own bias...

+I mean it's fair enough.
+And also, he has changed his story so many times.
+But we could all conclusively agree that the ghost stuff was made up. \[Laughter]

+Speaking of the ghost stuff, I have some notes about the ghost stuff that I thought was funny.

+Go for it.

+Do we want to do that?
+Okay.

+The ghost stuff is the best bit.

+So George and Kathy Lutz moved into the house in 1976.
+And some of the claims from them are that a porcelain lion lept from the corner of the room and bit George in the ankle.
+George also saw a vision of Ronnie DeFeo, his head floating in the cellar, who is not dead.
+George and Kathy said that they saw the burnt impression of a demonic hooded figure in the fireplace.
+Kathy apparently levitated above their bed, and saw herself as an elderly woman.
+The toilets was backed up with black smelly ooze, which I feel like is my normal stool. \[Laughter]

+No, no, no. No, wait.
+On that one, it wasn't that the toilets were backed up with smelly ooze, it was that the porcelain of the toilet turned black.

+Which would be better for the stains, I guess.
+But.
+And also, the walls of the house were covered with green slime, which I'm like: "who you gonna call?
+Ghostbusters!".

+So one of the things you listed there was that Kathy had a vision of herself as an old lady.
+She died of a disease that made her age really quickly.

+That's not true.

+Is it not true?
+She died of emphysema, but it made her look like she had aged loads apparently.

+There is no documented history of what was formerly called emphysema, is now called chronic obstructive pulmonary disorder, causing premature aging.
+Basically, COPD is a buildup of mucus, or whatever, in your lungs.
+Which just causes chronic coughing.
+It can be terminal, you can die from it.
+But this was one of the things where one of the psychics that investigated the house was like: "oh, yes!
+Kathy Lutz, she saw herself in mirror and saw herself old and then she died of a disease that made her old".
+No she didn't, she died of a chronic lung condition that has no medical background in premature aging, at all.

+A notable psychic that did go into the house, or two of them, were the Warrens.
+Aka the people from The Conjuring.
+And also, my favorite thing is that the little girl of the Lutz'...

+Oh!
+Is it the demon pig?!

+She had, allegedly, an invisible friend that was a demon pig.

 yeah and there's a bit in a movie that